 Towns and Tombs: The Dead Sea Plain in the Early Bronze Age

-Examines the practice of writing in Mesopotamia, Egypt and the Canaan-Israel and explains how the alphabet gradually supplanted Cuneiform and hieroglyphs.
-A related exhibit places the Zayit abecedaryd (discovered at the Seminary's current excavation in 2005) in the early history of the alphabet.
+Examines the practice of writing in Mesopotamia, Egypt, and Canaan-Israel and explains how the alphabet gradually supplanted cuneiform and hieroglyphs.
+A related exhibit places the Zayit abecedary (discovered at the Seminary's current excavation in 2005) in the early history of the alphabet.

-A Photographic Memory: Ninety Years of Archaeology at PTS
+A Photographic Memory: Ninety Years of Archaeological Fieldwork at PTS

 Juxtaposes archival photographs and first person accounts from the 1920s through the present to illuminate changes in archaeological technique and in the political and cultural spheres in which archaeologists work.